NVIDIA Through a Crypto Miner's Eyes

 Some will say that bubble at least left fiber optic cables in the ground, which got used later — a “good bubble.”
 Fair point, but it may not apply today.
 Even Morgan Stanley flagged the difference: fiber lasts twenty years.
 Today’s GPUs are obsolete in two or three.
 When the fiber bubble burst, the pipes stayed buried, waiting for the next wave.
 If these GPUs don’t earn back their cost within their lifespan, they leave nothing behind when they’re retired — just like my mining cards, which ended up sold as scrap for 2 RMB per kilogram.

-This is the real thing those mining years left me: a pair of glasses that lets me see how something can be simultaneously real, useful, even world-changing — and also an enormous bubble inflated by frenzy.
-These two things aren't contradictory.
-They happen together all the time.
-So "AI is a real revolution," no matter how correct, proves nothing about whether NVIDIA's price today is justified.
-The truth of the technology and the fate of the price have always been two lines running independently.
+That’s what those mining years really left me: a pair of glasses that lets me hold two things at once — that a thing can be real, useful, even world-changing, and at the same time be inflated by frenzy into an enormous bubble.
+So “AI is a genuine revolution,” however true, says nothing about whether NVIDIA’s price today makes sense.
+The truth of a technology and the fate of its price have always run as two separate lines.

 References